If you own an apartment in Japan you will need to pay monthly building fees to cover the maintenance and management of

 - When there is no management company.
 Instead, the owners association perform the management duties.
 Only 2% of buildings have this system.
 There is a risk of mismanagement or appropriation of funds if the board chairperson turns out to be untrustworthy.

 If the previous owner of an apartment is behind on their building fees, the next owner will be responsible to pay back the unpaid fees to the management company.
 The duty to pay back any unpaid fees will always lie with the present owner, otherwise someone who has fallen behind in fees could free themselves of the debt by transferring the property title to another name.
-This is something you need to confirm before you buy to make sure that the price you pay takes into account this additional expense.
+This is something you need to confirm before you buy to make sure that the price you pay takes this into account.

 How to pay the fees

 In most cases, fees are automatically withdrawn from your chosen Japanese bank account.
 If you do not have a domestic bank account in Japan, you can appoint a real estate management company to manage proxy bank account payments.